 Swis is an experienced climbing educator.
 Swis has been climbing guiding for over 20 years.
 Swis has worked on the climbing staff at the North Carolina Outward Bound School (NCOBS), has developed the climbing program at the University of Georgia, and has worked as a wilderness instructor for Red Top Center in Jackson, Wyoming.
 He has climbed multi-pitch ice routes from New Hampshire to the Canadian Rockies and has he has guided technical mixed ice and rock routes at altitude in the Andes .
 Swis also enjoys longer alpine rock ascents and he has climbed some Grade V aid ascents on big walls from California to North Carolina

 Swis is a formally trained and certified guide.
-Swis is a Certified Rock Instructor (formerly called "Level 1 Rock Guide") by the American Mountain Guides Association (AMGA), and he is an assistant course provider for the Single Pitch Instructor curriculum.
+Swis is a Certified Rock Instructor (formerly called "Level 1 Rock Guide") by the American Mountain Guides Association (AMGA).
+He is an AMGA Single Pitch Instructor (SPI) Course and Exam provider/instructor.
 Swis completed the Peruvian/Swiss High Mountains Guides Rescue Course put on by the AGMP/UIAGM in 1999.
 He has written articles for Rock and Ice magazine on east-coast climbing and frostbite.

 Swis is heavily trained in wilderness and pre-hospital medicine.
 Swis has completed Wilderness Advanced Life Support (WALS) courses and is a board certified emergency physician.
 Swis teaches wilderness medicine for Wilderness Medical Associates, and is the author of the chapter entitled "Patient Assessment" in the book "Self-Rescue" (2nd edition) by David Fasulo.